 In July 2018, the Supreme Court decided that Mrs Owens could not divorce her husband until she had lived apart from him for a five year period (they separated in 2015).
 This was because she could not demonstrate that her husband’s behaviour was such that, taking into account Mrs Owens’ own particular sensitivities and nature, she could not reasonably be expected to live with Mr Owens.

-At the time, many family law specialists, having picked themselves up off the floor, expressed concern.
-Resolution, the organisation of family lawyers committed to taking the heat out of the divorce process, warned of a “divorce crisis”.
-It called on politicians from all backgrounds to reform what they called, outdated laws.
 Those calls have now, finally, been heeded, not least to try and ensure divorcing parents do not find their ability to continue to work together for the benefit of their children is jeopardised by a fault-based divorce process.

 While those seeking a divorce will have to wait at least six months before they can obtain a Decree Absolute - which ends the marriage - the creaking Court system means that many have to wait at least this long now.
 So there’s unlikely to be any more delay than within the current system - just less acrimony.

-We await with interest the detail but it appears that, at long last, divorcing couples will not now have to prove one of them is to blame, nor can anyone insist that their spouse remains married against their will.
+It appears that, at long last, divorcing couples will not now have to prove one of them is to blame, nor can anyone insist that their spouse remains married against their will.

 Are you considering getting a divorce?
 Download our free guide and find out the six key decisions you need to make.